weitude/SlimeTower/README.md

 # Slime Tower

-It's our course project of `Introduction to Computer`.
+It's our course project of **Introduction to Computer** in National Taiwan University.

 We use Jack to build a game called **Slime Tower**